dib1000/APCSFinalProject/README.md

 was in previously.
 I also changed how much the pacman moved horizontally and vertically.

+5/29/2021: Got rid of the small yellow residue that was left from the movement of pacman
+5/29/2021: Displayed points and lives

 Tina Nguyen:
 5/25/2021: Added needed variables and methods for Maze